 Additional information and forms regarding food allergies can be found on our Health Services page.

 Parents and guardians can view their child’s lunch account balance, check activity, and add money to the child’s account by visiting MySchoolBucks.com or using the MySchoolBucks app.
 Students can also add money to their account at school.
+For additional information and guidance on using MySchoolBucks, please see the links below.

 Families can access menus and pricing through the Nutrislice app, which is available for Apple and Android devices.
 See the images below for a step-by-step guide on how to navigate the Nutrislice app.